-We work to ensure that our people receive equitable opportunities and training and that our development pathways are free from bias.
-Our employee resource group, which is focused on women and underrepresented minorities, teams with our human resources department to conduct a quarterly seminar series on a broad set of topics ranging from work-life balance to cross-cultural communications.
 We encourage our staff to participate in technical conferences, professional societies, and standards committees.
 We support our technical staff as they share their scientific and engineering insights related to safety, health, and the environment through Exponent website and social media content, our webinar series, and external speaking opportunities.
 Our mentoring program provides training and leadership opportunities to consultants early in their careers.
 Our sponsorship program pairs rising mid-level consultants with senior leaders who serve as advocates and provide career opportunities.
 This pairing is a two-year commitment.
-We encourage training for all employees and provide training opportunities at all levels on a variety of technical and soft skills topics.
 Our leadership is exposed to best management practices that are vital to their development and the development of their staff.